KartikeyG-world/Responsive-Web-Design/README.md

 Projects Included

-Product Landing Page
+1. Product Landing Page

    Built a responsive landing page using HTML and CSS.

    Implemented flexbox layouts and media queries for responsiveness.

    Embedded a product video and a functional signup form.

-Personal Portfolio Webpage
+2. Personal Portfolio Webpage

    Created a professional portfolio page showcasing my projects.

    Used navigation links, fixed navbar, and smooth scrolling.

    Ensured mobile-friendly responsive design.

-Technical Documentation Page
+3. Technical Documentation Page

    Developed a clean and structured technical documentation page.

    Used semantic HTML and code snippets.

    Implemented responsive side navigation bar.

-Tribute Page
+4. Tribute Page

    Designed a tribute page for a notable personality.

    Centered image with caption, structured content, and responsive layout.

-Used proper HTML semantic elements and CSS styling.